 The very invention of the motorway service area spawned from a range of possibilities, and some truly botched decision-making.

-We take a number of the country's oldest services and look at how they were built, and what has happened since.
+We take a number of the country's oldest service areas and look at how they were built, and what has happened since.

-Motorway services used to be central to the motorway planning system, but not all the planned ones materialised.
-There are plenty of examples of services that were never built or even half-built!
+Motorway service areas used to be central to the motorway planning system, but not all the planned ones materialised.
+There are plenty of examples of service areas that were never built or even half-built!

 It's rare that a full service area will totally pack up and close, leaving no trace.
 When they do, we can't resist taking a look at it!